 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file that includes a docket sheet and any filings and documents filed in your court case.
 You can access court records via the internet service ‘Public Access to Court Electronic Records’, or at the Lycoming County Clerk of Court where the case was filed.

 Each state maintains records of someone’s criminal history.
 These online databases are linked together so you are able to track criminal convictions from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if it was in a completely different state, you may have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you can get a listing of all the arrests, charges, or convictions for crimes, which include: